sparkslabs/pyxie/README.md

 Release History: (and highlights)

+* 0.0.10 - 2015-06-03 - Analysis phase to make type inference work better.
+Lots of related changes.
+Implementation of expression statements.
-* 0.0.9 - UNRELEASED - Grammar changed to be left, not right recursive.
-Fixes precedence in un-bracketed expressions - aside from anything else!
+* 0.0.9 - 2015-05-23 - Grammar changed to be left, not right recursive.
+(Fixes precedence in un-bracketed expressions) Added standalone compilation mode - outputs binaries from python code.
 * 0.0.8 - 2015-05-13 - Internally switch over to using node objects for structure - resulting in better parsing of expressions with variables and better type inference.
 * 0.0.7 - 2015-04-29 - Structural, testing improvements, infix operators expressions (+ - * / ) for integers, precdence fixes
 * 0.0.6 - 2015-04-26 - Character Literals, "plus" expressions, build/test improvements